ReDI-School/html-css/projects/02_personal_portfolio/04_milestone/project_guide.md

 ### **2. `style.css`**

-This file evolves across the three weeks, integrating advanced CSS techniques like animations, transitions, and responsive design.
+This file evolves across the three Milestones, integrating advanced CSS techniques like animations, transitions, and responsive design.

 #### **Header and Navigation**